MariumAZ/AirBnB_clone/README.md

 we can use patch as a decorator or as a context manager

 giving as control over the scope in which the object will be mocked

+Now That we have a command interpreter for managing AirBnB objects.
+It's time to make them alive.
+For that we will Develop the fronted end where we will design/sketch/prototype each element.